 Carla (Carlotta) Moran is a single mother whose life is forever changed when she is assaulted by unseen forces.

 The popular movie, The Entity, was based on the book, written by Frank Defelitta and published in 1978.
 Defelitta's book detailed the purported experiences of Doris Bither in Culver City, California, USA.
 Bither was battered and raped repeatedly by unseen forces, ghosts or demons intent on harassing and abusing her.

-Is the Entity a true portrayal of events?
+Is The Entity a true portrayal of events?
 Paranormal investigators witnessed first hand strange phenomena that convinced them that something was going on.

 Doris Bither's experiences with the paranormal took place in the 1970s and rocked the paranormal world.
-Parapsychologists became involved in the case and what they collectively experienced shook them to the very core.

 Events Preceding the Investigation

 Doris Bither, a single mother raising four children and the real person behind the movie portrayal of "Carlotta Moran," moved from Santa Monica into a ramshackle house at 11547 Braddock Dr. The move would prove to have repercussions she had never anticipated.

 Soon after, an elderly Mexican woman knocked at her door and warned Doris that the house she'd moved into was evil.
 According to journals kept by Javier Ortega, the woman told Doris: "You need to get out!
 I used to live here in this old house, back when it was just a farm and I was a little girl.
 There is something very evil here.
 This place is haunted and you need to get out!”

 A Compelling Case

 Doris' chilling brush with unseen assailants came to be viewed as one of the most baffling and compelling cases in paranormal circles.